polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

        No new SSH keys installed
        Configuring csync2
        Merging known_hosts
+       !
+Failed to get known_hosts from s03-db-1: Exited with error code 255, Error output: Warning: Permanently added 's03-db-1,172.16.1.11' (ECDSA) to the list of known hosts. parallax error: SSH requested a password.
+Please create SSH keys or use the -A option to provide a password. parallax error: SSH requested a password.
+Please create SSH keys or use the -A option to provide a password.
+       Permission denied (publickey,password,keyboard-interactive).

        Probing for new partitions...done
          Hawk cluster interface is now running.
 To see cluster status, open: https://172.16.1.11:7630/